MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-140-Financial-Protection-Requirements-Indemnity-Agreements/subpart-F-Violations/subjectgroup-ECFR0f4dd34ac3bb074-Appendixes-Part-140/section-140.91.md

 3. It is a condition of this insurance that the companies shall have the right to reimburse themselves, as a matter of first priority, from funds held by NELIA in the Special Reserve Account described in Attachment 1 to this policy or from retrospective premiums received by NELIA for this insurance.
 The amount of reimbursement shall be equal to 95% of each payment made by the companies with respect to their obligations under this policy.

-IX - Insured's Duties in Case of Claims or Suits
+IX—Insured's Duties in Case of Claims or Suits

 A. Notice of Claims or Suits